 16 best boutique hotels Philadelphia has to offer

-This former Civil War cap-making shop in Old City got a full facelift when it was transformed into a stunning, six-unit “invisible service” boutique hotel in early 2017.
+In the mid-1860s, this Old City building served as a cap-making shop.
+But today it’s one of the city’s premier boutique hotels, boasting six stunning rooms and “invisible service” amenities.
+What does that mean, you ask?
 Check-in and out is all app-based and an in-room tablet and city guide offer enough support and suggestions for things to do in Philadelphia.
 As for the rooms’ design: Jersey Ice Cream Co.’s modern-meets-industrial decor—characterized by rich pops of color in kitchen accoutrements and the furniture—offers just as much eye candy as it does sleek functionality.
 Rooms feature laundry, seating areas, full kitchens and more.

-When this 100-year-old whiskey blending and bottling facility opened as a wood-fired Italian restaurant, construction for the four-bedroom hotel was still ongoing.
-Now, guests can book a stay in the refurbished suites, each with nods to the building’s history.
+Located above a wood-fired Italian restaurant of the same name, guests can book a stay in one of four refurbished suites, each with nods to the building’s 100-year-old history as a whiskey blending and bottling facility.
 Concrete floors have been polished and exposed brick nicely juxtaposes quirky wallpaper and wooden bed frames.
 Each room comes equipped with a full-sized kitchen, laundry and Apple TV.
 With a location right in the heart of Fishtown, you’ll never be more than a few feet away from great bars, some of the best coffee shops Philadelphia has to offer and top-notch eats.

-Walk into these modern apartments, featuring fully equipped kitchens, laundry, walk-in rainfall showers, oak herringbone flooring, vintage Moroccan floor rugs and antique furniture, and experience a curated life you could only dream of.
+These stylish, modern apartments feature fully equipped kitchens, laundry, walk-in rainfall showers, oak herringbone flooring, vintage Moroccan floor rugs and antique furniture.
+It’s the kind of curated, Instagram-worthly life we could only dream of.
 Suites are available in weekly or monthly stays and pets are welcome.

 Like its Rittenhouse sister, ROOST Midtown also features weekly or monthly accommodations with all the same amenities (loaded kitchen, 24-hour concierge, laundry).
 More industrial in design, these studio, one- or two-bedroom apartments feature vaulted ceilings, herringbone hardwood flooring and large factory-style windows.